Garbage Disposal Installation Cost in Phoenix

 What You'll Pay in Phoenix

-Break it down like this: A decent mid-range disposal unit runs $150 to $300.
-Labor for installation usually sits between $150 and $400, depending on what's hiding under your sink.
-Add in any parts or modifications needed, and you've got your number.
+A solid mid-range disposal unit costs $150 to $300.
+Labor typically runs $150 to $400, depending on what's lurking under your sink.
+Throw in any extra parts or modifications, and there's your total.

 What Drives the Cost Up (or Down)

 The disposal unit itself.
-You can grab a basic 1/2 horsepower model for $100-150.
-I've seen homeowners do this and regret it six months later—they're loud, they jam, they don't handle anything tougher than applesauce.
-A solid 3/4 to 1 horsepower disposal that'll actually work runs $200-400.
-We typically install Moen or InSinkErator units.
-They hold up.
+A basic 1/2 horsepower model goes for $100-150.
+I've watched homeowners go this route and regret it in six months.
+They jam easily.
+They sound awful.
+They struggle with anything thicker than applesauce.
+A 3/4 to 1 horsepower unit that actually works costs $200-400 and lasts.
+We typically install Moen or InSinkErator because they hold up.

 How old is your sink and cabinet?
-Cast iron or stainless steel sinks?
-Easy.
+Cast iron or stainless steel sinks are straightforward.
 Those plastic builder-grade sinks from 1998?
-Sometimes the sink can't handle the weight or the mounting system.
-We've had to reinforce cabinets.
-We've had to suggest a sink replacement.
-That changes the scope completely.
+They can't always handle the weight or mounting system.
+I've had to reinforce cabinets and occasionally recommend a sink replacement.
+That completely changes the job.

 Electrical.
 Most disposals need a dedicated outlet or hardwired connection.
-If you don't have one, we're running new electrical.
-That adds $100-250 depending on how far we need to go and whether we hit studs or cabinets that complicate things.
+No outlet under there?
+We're running new electrical.
+That adds $100-250 depending on distance and whether we hit studs or cabinets that get in the way.

 What's Included When We Install It

-- We remove the old unit if there is one (and haul it away)
+- Removal of the old unit if one exists (we haul it away)

-- We inspect your drain line and plumbing to make sure it's suitable
+- Inspection of your drain line and plumbing for compatibility

-- We install the mounting assembly correctly—this is where half of all problems start
+- Proper installation of the mounting assembly (this is where half of all problems start)

-- We connect the disposal to your drain system with proper seals and no leaks
+- Connection to your drain system with proper seals and zero leaks

 DIY vs. Calling a Pro

-Then there's the electrical.
-If you don't have an outlet under there, you need to either run new circuits or plug it into an existing outlet.
-If you don't know electrical code, and most people don't, you're guessing.
-Guessing wrong means either your disposal doesn't work or it becomes a fire hazard.
-Neither is ideal.
+Then there's electrical.
+Without an outlet already there, you're either running new circuits or using an existing one.
+Skip electrical code and you're guessing.
+Guess wrong and your disposal won't work or becomes a fire risk.
+Neither option is acceptable.

-If you're handy and it's a straight replacement, go for it.
-If there's any uncertainty, call someone.
-This isn't the place to learn.
+If you're handy and it's purely a replacement, try it.
+Any uncertainty?
+Call someone.
+This isn't the right place to experiment.

 Quick Answers

 How long does installation take?
-Replacement?
-45 minutes to an hour.
-New installation with electrical and plumbing modifications?
-2-3 hours, sometimes more if we hit surprises.
+A replacement takes 45 minutes to an hour.
+New installation with electrical and plumbing work?
+2-3 hours, possibly longer if surprises pop up.

 Do you need a permit?
-In most of Phoenix, no. We double-check your local requirements.
-Some municipalities want paperwork, some don't.
+Most of Phoenix doesn't require one.
+We verify your local requirements either way.
+Some municipalities need paperwork, others don't.
 We handle it.

 Will my disposal smell bad?
-Eventually, probably.
+Probably, eventually.
 It's a garbage disposal.
-We show you how to keep it relatively fresh—ice and lemon peel works, or citrus disposal cleaner.
-But it's processing waste.
-It's not going to smell like flowers.
+We teach you how to keep it fresher ice and lemon peel work, or grab citrus disposal cleaner.
+It's processing waste, so flowers aren't in the picture.

 Ready to Get It Done?

-If you're tired of dealing with a broken disposal or you want one installed right, let's talk.
-No sales pitch, no surprise charges when I show up.
-I'll look at what you've got, tell you what it'll cost, and install it properly.
-Book online or fill out a contact form and I'll get back to you within 24 hours.
-Phoenix East Valley—that's our territory.
+Tired of a broken disposal or want one installed correctly?
+Let's make it happen.
+No sales pitch, no surprise charges when I arrive.
+I'll assess what you have, quote the cost, and do the work right.
+Book online and I'll get back to you within 24 hours.
+Phoenix East Valley is our service area.

 Frequently Asked Questions